HiImFelipe/Rest-API-Showcase/README.md

 ### 3- Create the dotenv file

-Create a ".env" file in the project's root with the following format:
+Create a `.env` file in the project's root with the following format:

 ```
 DB_USER = 'foo'